-Abstract.
-The paper proposes a number of requirements for an ideal platform for codesign research.
-Riley-2, a new platform developed at Imperial College, is shown to meet these requirements.
+Abstract: The paper first proposes requirements for an ideal platform for codesign research.
+A new board developed at Imperial College, the Riley-2, is shown to meet these requirements.
 It is a PCI based board consisting mainly of four dynamically reconfigurable FPGAs and an embedded processor.
-A VHDL model of the Riley-2 system, including all major components except the PCI interface, has been produced.
-Two design routes, one based on VHDL with parametrised hardware libraries and the other based on a codesign language called Cedar, have been developed for Riley-2.
+A VHDL model of the main Riley-2 system, including all components except the PCI interface, is described.
+Two design routes, one based on VHDL with parametrised hardware libraries and the other based on a novel codesign language called Cedar, have been developed for Riley-2.
 Finally, an image processing application running on a PC with the Riley-2 and a Quickcam camera, is described.

-1 Introduction
+1. Introduction

-Electronic systems containing application specific hardware working alongside an embedded microprocessor are now common place.
+Electronics systems containing application specific hardware working alongside an embedded microprocessor are now common place.
 However, to design such systems quickly and reliably, while exploring the design space sufficiently to ensure near optimal solutions presents many new challenges.
 The problem is further complicated by reconfigurable hardware such as FPGAs, some of which can be dynamically reconfigured.
 This paper describes the design of an experimental platform, known as Riley-2, that supports our research in codesign and reconfigurable computing at Imperial College.
-It will also describe the tools that we have been developing to assist the design and analysis of such systems.
+It will also describes the tools that we have been developing to assist the design and analysis of such systems.
 We hope that the collection of tools would form a framework that facilitates rapid design exploration, evaluation and validation.

-1Department of Electrical and Electronic Engineering, (p.cheung@ic.ac.uk, p.i.mackinlay@ic.ac.uk)
+&lt;sup>1 Department of Electrical and Electronic Engineering,. (p.cheung@ic.ac.uk, p.i.mackinlay@ic.ac.uk)

-2 Department of Computing. (w.luk@ic.ac.uk, r.sandiford@ic.ac.uk)
+&lt;sup>2 Department of Computing. (w.luk@ic.ac.uk, r.sandiford@ic.ac.uk)

-2 Platform requirements
+2. Platform requirements